prestsoftware/prest/docs/src/notation/datasets.rst

      * Column `n+2`: demand of good 1
      * Column  `2n+1`: demand of good `n`

-     To view the imported dataset in Prest, double-click on it in the workspace area. *Prest adds an extra column with the total expenditure associated with each observation.*
+     To view the imported dataset, double-click on it in the workspace area. **An extra column with the total expenditure associated with each observation is automatically added.**